Enterprise-CMCS/managed-care-review/docs/technical-design/tealium-logging.md

 ```
 These `useTealium` functions are then used in components like `Button` and `Link` to log when they are clicked.
 Since most of these components are configured and used similarly, wrapper components were made with built-in logging to replace the default components for easy implementation of logging.
 They can be found in `components/TealiumLogging`.

 Not all components are wrapped like this.
-Some like `ModalToggleButton` are rarely used, so in those cases we can directly use `logButtonEvent` in the `onClick` prop.
+Some, like `ModalToggleButton` are rarely used, so in those cases we can directly use `logButtonEvent` in the `onClick` prop.

 ### Adding user event types

 To add a new user event type:
-- Define a type for the event parameter values for the even type.
-You can find all the data filed for a given event in the [Tagging Strategy](https://confluence.cms.gov/pages/viewpage.action?spaceKey=BLSTANALYT&title=mc-review.onemac.cms.gov+-+Tagging+Strategy) doc on confluence.
+- Define a type for the event parameter values for the event type.
+You can find all the data fields for a given event in the [Tagging Strategy](https://confluence.cms.gov/pages/viewpage.action?spaceKey=BLSTANALYT&title=mc-review.onemac.cms.gov+-+Tagging+Strategy) doc on confluence.
 - Then we add that type to `TealiumEventObjectTypes`.
 ```typescript
 type TealiumEventObjectTypes =